daniel-lanciana/style-guides/sql.md

-# SQL style guide
+# SQL Style Guide

 ## Overview

-Forked from https://github.com/treffynnon/sqlstyle.guide by Simon Holywell—with the following changes:

-* General editing of language, sections
-* Switched from the river pattern to left-aligned root keywords.
+Defines the set of standards pertaining to relational database design and interaction by engineers or data scientists.

+Forked from https://github.com/treffynnon/sqlstyle.guide with the most significant changes being the removal of the river pattern, ORM (Object Relational Mapping) considerations, and the inclusion of UUIDs.

 ## General